Instructions for Teachers & Group Leaders

 It's not a tough job (luckily for you) but you will need a few things.

 - A Catalyst: You will determine the person, place or thing you want your group to use as a catalyst for this course.
 Think of this as the starting word in a game of 'Telephone.'
 You will designate each student a word or idea to start each 'Interpretive Chain' in Module 3.
-Chose a catalyst that you find inspiring and that you want to understand in a deeper more meaningful way.
-We're suggested some catalysts below. *
+Chose a catalyst that you find inspiring, want to explore in depth and that you want to understand in a deeper more meaningful way.
+We're suggested some catalysts below.*

-- Email/Google Drive/Computer: on which you'll organize student's assignments.
+- Email/Google Drive/Computer: on which you'll organize student's submitted assignments.

 - A Schedule: You will set your own pace (ex.
 2 lessons a week for 10 weeks) and send a calendar to your "students" for follow.